Site icon Circuit Ideas for You

 Conclusion:

-Additionally, proper heatsinking for the TDA2030 may be necessary especially if operating at higher power levels.
+Also the TDA2030 may require proper heatsinking especially if it is being used at higher power levels.

 Design and implementation of a high performance AB-class amplifier using TDA2030